Acquisition and marketing

 Artists must have at least three years of professional artistic practice in Québec or elsewhere.

 The number of years of professional artistic practice is determined taking into account the applicant's overall career and includes the number of years of practice in another discipline.

-- They create work or practise an art on their own account or offer their services for remuneration, as creators or performers, especially in the fields under the responsibility of the Conseil.
+- Produce works or practice an art on their own behalf or offer services for payment, as creators or performers, in disciplines within the CALQ’s jurisdiction;

-- They disseminate or publicly interpret their works in places and/or contexts recognized by their peers.
+- Publicly present or perform works at sites or in a context recognized by their peers.

 Applicants who have resided outside Québec for two or more years are considered ineligible for the Conseil's programs, unless they have maintained their status as a Québec resident.

 In this instance, it is the applicant's responsibility to demonstrate his eligibility by submitting proof of participation in Québec's health insurance plan, as administered by the Régie de l'assurance maladie du Québec.

 You can submit up to five separate applications and receive a maximum of five grants per CALQ fiscal year, from April 1st to March 31st.
 All applications submitted, including those deemed ineligible, are counted in the annual maximum.

 Applications with a fixed date: